Quantized nonlinear transport and its breakdown in Fermi gases with Berry curvature: Quantized nonlinear transport with Berry curvature

 $Q_0$ is exactly the charge transported in a trivial band without Berry curvature, which was shown in Ref. \cite{Kane22} to be given by the Euler characteristic $Q_0=e\xi_1\xi_2\chi_F$. $Q'$ is the Berry curvature dependent part.
 It is easy to show that $Q'$ vanishes.
 As we have $\partial f_0/\partial k_x=\hbar v_{0,x}\partial f_0/\partial \epsilon_{\bf k}$, the integrand contains a factor of $v_{0,x}\delta(v_{0,x}t_{31})$, resulting in $Q'=0$.

 The reason we are interested in the bounded area $\Sigma$ is as follows.
-When the voltage pulses are applied, the wavepackets at the boundary of the pulses gain an instantaneous anomalous velocity and are ``pumped" {\it along} the boundary.
-This ``pump effect" does not change the distribution function $f$, but it leads to a finite {\it instantaneous} current flowing into or out of the first quadrant.
+When the voltage pulses are applied, the wavepackets at the boundary of the pulses gain an instantaneous anomalous velocity and are ``pumped" {\it along} the boundary. {This ``pump effect" does not change the distribution function $f$.
+Therefore, it cannot be captured by the previous calculations, which compute the excess charge through the change of $f$.} However, the pump effect leads to a finite \textit{instantaneous} current flowing into or out of the first quadrant.
 By selecting a bounded area $\Sigma$ and only measuring the difference in total charge, this ``pump effect" is canceled between opposite boundaries of $\Sigma$.
 In this way, we only measure the effect of sustained current after the two pulses.

 In conclusion, for 2D noninteracting electron gas with translation symmetry, Berry curvature on the Fermi surface does not affect the quantized nonlinear transport as long as one measures the charge difference in a bounded area.
 The key reason is that the nonlinear transport probes electron properties at equilibrium where anomalous velocities vanish.
 Thus, the nonlinear conductance is solely determined by the energy dispersion.